 - Sleep problems

-Lofexidine has been used to treat high blood pressure in the past but is now more commonly used to help with the physical symptoms of opioid withdrawal.
-It’s not a treatment for addiction but is a useful aid in detoxification when followed up by some evidence-based treatment.
+Lofexidine has been used to treat high blood pressure in the past but is now more commonly used to help with physical opioid withdrawal symptoms.
+It’s not the main treatment for heroin addiction but is a useful aid in detoxification when followed up with an evidence-based treatment plan.

-The medications developed to treat opioid addiction work through the same opioid receptors in the brain as the addictive drug.
+There are several medications developed to treat opioid addiction that work through the same opioid receptors in the brain as the addictive drug.
 The difference is that they are safer and less likely to create the same harmful behaviors characteristic of substance use disorders.
-There are three types of medications:
+There are three types of medications used in MAT:

-- Agonists—Agonists activate the opioid receptors in the brain.
+- Opioid agonists—Agonists activate the opioid receptors in the brain.
 Methadone is a slow-acting opioid agonist.
 Methadone is only available through approved outpatient treatment programs and is dispensed on a daily basis.
 Lofexidine is also in this class.

 - Partial agonists—Also activate the opioid receptors but produce a limited response.
 Buprenorphine is a partial agonist that relieves drug cravings without producing the “high” or dangerous side effects.
 The FDA has approved a 6-month buprenorphine implant and a once-monthly injection, which ends the need for daily dosing.

-Medications are selected based on the patient’s specific medical needs and other factors.
+Medications are selected based on the patient’s specific medical needs and other factors during heroin treatment.

-There are many behavioral treatments available for opioid use disorder, and they can be effective in outpatient and residential programs.
+There are many options as far as treatment for heroin addiction.
+Behavioral therapies can offer emotional support and be effective in outpatient and residential programs.
 Behavioral therapies include:

 - Contingency management—Contingency management uses a voucher system where patients can earn points based on clean drug tests.
 The points earned can be exchanged for items that encourage healthy living such as gym memberships, dinner at a local restaurant, etc.